-About the session
+About the course

+This course will explore the main copyright issues related to lawfully accessing, using and producing audiovisual works in educational settings.
 Primarily aimed at teachers, students, academics, researchers, librarians, and other people dealing with audiovisual works in education, this course will help attendees understand the conditions under which audiovisual works can be used lawfully for educational purposes; and how mash ups and other derivative works can be created and exploited within and beyond educational settings.
 In particular, the course will address the challenges posed by copyright law in relation to moving to online teaching.

 What areas will the course cover?